andrewliebchen/schema-creator/README.md

 # Schema Creator

-Generate random data from a schema.
+Schema Creator helps you generate an unlimited amount of random data from a schema you define.
+Export as a CSV or JSON.

 ## Todo